VjunetXuuftofi/WiflyClient/README.md

 My WiFly worked, and I was just trying to make a simple request to a server, yet everything kept failing with the existing library.
 I tried to figure out why, but eventually gave up.
 Instead, I began sending serial commands directly to the module, and that actually did work.
-So I built a library that uses some of the WiFly library (mostly the low-level parts that actually work) and abstracts away the annoying serial stuff.
+So I built a library that uses some of the WiFly library (mostly the low-level parts that actually work) and abstracts away the annoying serial stuff (though it also makes it easy to send serial commands if necessary).
 I only wrote WiflyClient.h and WiflyClient.cpp, the rest is from the existing library.

 ### Usage